raspberrypilearning/surprise-egg/en/step_4.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-In this step, you will use a `for` loop to repeat the animation three times and create a 15 second animation.
+In this step, you will use a `for` loop to repeat the animation three times to create a 15 second animation.
 </div>
 <div>
 ![An animation of what will be achieved by the end of this step.](images/step-four-output.gif){:width="300px"}